Engineering vs Law - Which is better?

 Job prospects in Engineering vs Law

 There are a number of jobs offered on completion of a degree in engineering or law.
 With more number of multinational companies, law firms coming into existence, the demand for engineers and lawyers is also increasing.
 The average salary for an engineer may vary from Rs.
 3.5 to 5 lakhs per annum while that of a lawyer is around Rs.
 5 lakhs per annum.
-The detailed list of different job prospects is given below.
+A detailed list of different job prospects is given below.

 Job prospects for an engineer